Resignation and Constructive Dismissal – Five Points to Remember

 When you resign, you must ensure your employer knows that you are acting in response to their breach of your contract of employment.
 Make your resignation letter as full and as detailed as possible, about what has happened and why you consider your employer has constructively dismissed you.

-If you are having problems with your employer and are thinking of resigning, why not call for a free, no obligation, telephone consultation on 01522 539501.
-Alternatively, for more information, visit the LincsLaw website at lincslaw.co.uk.
+If you are having problems with your employer and are thinking of resigning, why not call for a free, no obligation, telephone consultation on 01522 440512.
+Alternatively, for more information about constructive dismissal, visit our main website page at https://lincslaw.co.uk/services/employees/resignation-dismissal-and-redundancy/resignation-and-constructive-dismissal/ .